View Document Text

 ETFs are offered as a way to hedge exposure to falling markets.
 Some funds are both

-the inverse performance of the underlying index.
-To accomplish their objectives,
+inverse and leveraged, meaning index.
+To accomplish their objectives, leveraged and

-leveraged and inverse ETFs pursue a range of investment strategies through the use of
+inverse ETFs pursue a range of investment strategies through the use of swaps, futures

-swaps, futures contracts and other derivative instruments.
-The use of these strategies
+contracts and other derivative instruments.
+The use of these strategies can result in

 These leveraged and inverse ETFs “reset” daily, meaning that they are designed to

 achieve their stated objectives on a daily basis.
-Due to the effect of compounding, their
+Due to compounding, their performance

-performance over periods longer than one day can differ significantly from the
+over periods longer than one day can differ significantly from the performance (or

-performance (or inverse performance) of their underlying benchmark over the same
+inverse performance) of their underlying benchmark over the same period.
+This effect

 Using a two-day example, if the benchmark goes from 100 to 101 on day one and back